ABT099/ABT099/README.md

-👋 Hi, I'm Abdullah Towait — a backend-focused software engineer with full-stack experience focused
+👋 Hi, I'm Abdullah Towait — a backend-focused software engineer with full-stack experience.

 ## About Me
 I specialize in designing robust backend systems and have a strong foundation in full-stack development.
 Over the years, I've collaborated with cross-functional teams to build scalable, maintainable applications.
 My work spans the entire development lifecycle — from crafting intuitive user interfaces to deploying services in production.
 I'm passionate about writing clean, efficient code and continuously exploring new technologies to enhance my skill set.